-FTC expands the scope of reportable pharma patent licences under Hart-Scott-Rodino Act
+FTC expands scope of reportable pharma patent licences under the Hart-Scott-Rodino Act - .PDF file.

 The Federal Trade Commission (FTC) has announced revisions to the rules implementing the Hart-Scott-Rodino (HSR) Act that clarify and expand somewhat the types of patent licences in the pharmaceutical industry for which a filing must be made before such licences may become effective.
 The revised rules require a filing for a licence that gives the licensee ‘all commercially significant rights’, defined as the exclusive right ‘to use the patent in a particular therapeutic area (or specific indication within a therapeutic area)’, even if the licensor retains (i) the right to manufacture the product(s) covered by the patent solely for the licensee and/or (ii) ‘co-rights’ to assist the licensee in developing and commercialising the products covered by the patent.